Homelessness In Our Community

 housing is a national concern and it's the main cause of homelessness in

 Low incomes and expensive housing are the main reasons for homelessness in our community.
 It is impossible to pay for an apartment when earning minimum wage — even if you work 24 hours per day, 7 days a week:

-- Monthly rent for a one-bedroom apartment is $1,134.
+- Monthly rent for a two-bedroom apartment is nearly $1,500.

 The Point-in-Time survey on homelessness says:

 - Thirty-three percent of all persons in families were homeless due to domestic violence, an increase from 27 percent in 2013.